Raggles/gremirror/README.md

 ## gretunnel

-gretunnel sniifs TCP/UDP packets from an interface and sends them out the same or different interface to the specified destination encapsulated in a GRE header.
+gretunnel sniffs TCP/UDP packets from an interface and sends them out the same or different interface to the specified destination encapsulated in a GRE header.
 ```
 Usage: gretunnel.exe dst-ip src-ip listen-index send-index
          dst-ip         destination IP address